 Thailand remains the only country in Southeast Asia not colonized by Europeans.
 All of its neighbors were controlled by either the British or the French.
-Burma and Malaysia being British colonies and Laos and Cambodia being French.
-Thailand managed to do this by selectively ceding some Malay territories to the British and clever use of negotiations.
+Burma and Malaysia being British colonies, and Laos and Cambodia being French ones.
+Thailand managed this feat by selectively ceding some Malay territories to the British and through the clever use of negotiations.
 During WWII, Thailand was allied with Japan, so technically it was never conquered.
-After WWII it allied itself with the United States, which helped keep it free of the communist revolutions which swept through Laos, Cambodia, and Vietnam.
+After WWII it allied itself with the United States, which helped keep it free of the communist revolutions that swept through Laos, Cambodia, and Vietnam.

 His Majesty King Bhumibol Adulyadej, who passed away in 2016, and Her Majesty Queen Elizabeth II had many interesting things in common:

 - They were two of the longest reigning monarchs in the world.
 King Bhumibol ascended to the throne on June 9, 1946, and Queen Elizabeth ascended to the throne on February 6, 1952.
-King Bhumibol reigned for 70 years, 126 days, the second longest reign of any monarch in history.
+King Bhumibol reigned for 70 years and 126 days, the second longest reign of any monarch in history.
 Queen Elizabeth has, as of 2019, been on the throne for 67 years.
-Two of the longest reigns in world history (and Louis XIV of France beat them both, if you’re wondering, with 72 years and 110 days.
+These are two of the longest reigns in world history (and Louis XIV of France beat them both, if you’re wondering, with 72 years and 110 days.

 - Neither was the heir apparent upon assuming the throne.
 Queen Elizabeth, by the fact she was a woman, was the heir presumptive to the British monarchy.
 King Bhumibol was the brother of the young King Ananda Mahidol, who died in 1946.
 Had his brother had a son, he would have been the heir apparent to the Thai throne.

 - Both have sons who were crown princes for decades.
 Prince Charles has been the heir apparent to the British Crown for over 60 years as has former Crown Prince Vajiralongkorn in Thailand.
 Both were the longest-serving crown princes in their respective countries.

 5. Bangkok is one of the most visited cities in the world.